Great to have you, Rush Limboy and the Excellence in Broadcasting Network running America.

 Don't misunderstand.

-Uh no, that's that's true.
+No, that's true.

-That's I don't I don't like this notion that we're on the defensive, that we find ourselves prisoner.
+I don't like this notion that we're on the defensive, that we find ourselves prisoner.

-We're the we're the lone superpower on this planet.
+We're the lone superpower on this planet.

-We've I morning update today, and I don't know if you heard it.
+Morning update today, and I don't know if you heard it.

-A morning update today was about uh giving USA, giving USA is a uh a group that that chronicles and and uh records charitable giving.
+Giving USA is a group that chronicles and records charitable giving.

 Charitable giving last year was up through the roof.

-We are still the most charitable nation on earth, and this doesn't count the foreign aid budget that our tax dollars also contribute to.
+And this doesn't count the foreign aid budget that our tax dollars also contribute to.

-I know for the We need to build defense, and here it's an insult to the engineers.
+And here it's an insult to the engineers.

-I bet they I bet they were mad when they heard him say that.
+I bet they were mad when they heard him say that.

 And it's been held up for two years, which is, I believe, about the time it took to build Boulder Dam.

-You go back to the Depression.
+You go back to the Depression, the 1930s.

-The 1930s in San Francisco, we built the Bay Bridge and the Golden Gate Bridge both at the same time, roughly on time in four years.
+In San Francisco, we built the Bay Bridge and the Golden Gate Bridge both at the same time, roughly on time in four years.

-And you the the uh the the Golden Gate Bridge fascinates you.
+And the Golden Gate Bridge fascinates you.

-But the Golden Gate Fast Dam went out and got books about how they did this and videos I was I was fascinated by.
+I went out and got books about how they did this and videos.

 The Hoover Dam was built in the Great Depression.

-Five years after 9-11, we got a hole in the ground in New York City with Republican attacks or uh Democrat attacks on Rudy Giuliani uh as being lousy at uh the no we we're not builders anymore.
+Five years after 9-11, we got a hole in the ground in New York City with Republican attacks, Democrat attacks on Rudy Giuliani as being lousy.

-We're we we're we have too much of a defensive posture.
+We have too much of a defensive posture.

-It takes longer now to fill out the permits and more money than it would to build the project to get them filed and and acted on.
+It takes longer now to fill out the permits and more money than it would to build the project to get them filed and acted on.

-Well, I'm gonna tell you why paralyzed.
+Well, I'm going to tell you why.

-In fact, it's interesting to note, too, because in China they're having trouble educating kids.
+In fact, it's interesting to note, too, because in China, they're having trouble educating kids.

-Marks Marks is not interesting to students.
+Marks is not interesting to the students.

-Development's going crazy, putting up buildings, people driving cars, and the students don't want to read Das Capital.
+They're putting up buildings, people driving cars, and the students don't want to read Das Capital.

 They want to read about capitalism because they want a part of it.